Why does good food and wine pairing really matter?

 They host various wine tastings around the UK so industry professionals can sometimes get to meet winemakers and growers at a mutual venue like the Ritz, London.
 Finally, they provide numerous wine training sessions for staff, which can lead to certified wine qualifications like WSET, which is internationally recognised.

-For those of us who are interested in learning more about perfect wine pairing, what would you say are the basics to get us started?
+For those of us who are interested in learning more about perfect wine pairing, what would you say are the basic food and wine pairing rules to get us started?

 People can make recommendations on the perfect pairing, but we all have different palates and we all know what we like.
 I believe it should be a journey of discovery as there are 1,362 different grape varieties out there waiting to be tasted.
 People who trust their own palates, will be surprised with what pairings work.